 Survey every two years among out-of-province travellers who spend at least one night in Nova Scotia.
 This survey provides an opportunity to ask event-related questions and gain insights to inform event planning, development, and growth.

 See the Visitor Exit Survey

+Work with Tourism Nova Scotia to gain insights about visitors’ perspectives to help inform your event planning.
 Tourism Nova Scotia maintains an online advisory panel of approximately 80,000 members, English and French speaking, from across Canada, the United States and overseas.
 The panel provides an excellent resource for gauging visitor preferences/interest for events.
-Tourism organizations have the opportunity to access it for conducting studies.
+Partners will receive custom reports including analysis and data tables.

 Events Nova Scotia is a division of Communities, Culture Tourism and Heritage that works with communities and event organizers to attract and develop major sporting, culture and entertainment events across the province.
 Their work is guided by the Nova Scotia Event Strategy.